PhysiCell-Tools/python-loader/man/TUTORIAL_python3_timestep.md

             #     obsm: 'spatial'
 ```

-The output tells us that we have loaded a time step  with 1099 cells (agents) and 80 features.
+The output tells us that we have loaded a time step  with 1099 cells (agents) and 80 attributes.
 And that we have spatial coordinate annotation (position\_x, position\_y, position\_z, time) of the loaded data.

 Whatever you d'like to do with your physicell data, it most probably was already done with single cell wet lab data.
 That's being said: PhysiCell data is different scdata than scRNA seq, for example.
-scRNA seq data is higher dimensional (e.g. for the human genome, over 20000 genes each time step) than PhysiCell data (tens, maybe hundreds of features).
+scRNA seq data is higher dimensional (e.g. for the human genome, over 20000 genes each time step) than PhysiCell data (tens, maybe hundreds of attributes).
 scRNA seq data is always single time step data because the measurement consumes the sample.
 PhysiCell data is always time series data, even we look at this moment only at one time step.
 This all means, the wet lab bioinformatics will partially try to solve problems (e.g. trajectory inference), that simply are no problems for us and the other way around.